 • and much more attentive to hidden risks.

-The luxury real estate agent can no longer simply:
+A high-end real estate agent can no longer limit themselves to:

 • analysis,